zavoloklom/material-design-iconic-font/README.md

 ## Licence
 The full details of how Material Design Iconic Font is licensed and 'Thanks to' section: [License page](http://zavoloklom.github.io/material-design-iconic-font/license.html).

+## Browser Support
+- Chrome 21+
+- Firefox 22+
+- Opera 12.1+
+- Safari 6.1+
+- IE 10+
+- Android Browser 4.3+
+- Not supported in Opera Mini

+In fact it can work in earlier versions of browsers accordingly to [caniuse.com](http://caniuse.com/) portal (you can check ttf, woff, transform and animation properties), but i can't test it.

 ## Changelog
 v2.0.1:
 - remove IE8-9 hooks